-A: To approve the amendment and restatement of the 2014 Stock Plan to increase the number of shares available under the 2014 Stock Plan, a majority of votes cast must be voted in favor of the proposal.
+A: To approve the 2014 Stock Plan, a majority of the votes cast must be voted in favor of the proposal.

 Q: How will the outcome of the proposal to ratify the selection of our independent registered public accounting firm be determined?